The client's experience...

 My thinking is, if a client feels that the therapist genuinely tries to resolve the damage they have done, there is hope.

-Nor is mediation a matter of enabling people to be congruent.
-Mediation is a step by step journey from raw emotion, hurt, anger and fear into a solution focused dialogue about concrete action and change.
+The mediator leads the disputes on a step by step journey from chaotic raw emotions, hurt, anger and fear into a solution focused dialogue about concrete action and change.

 I need a plan.